IamjustaOversizedKidddoo/CODE-NOIR/README.md

 UNCONFIRMED
 ```

-Where supported by repository evidence, CODE NOIR can explain why a file is important using signals such as:
+Where supported by repository evidence, file importance can be determined using signals such as:

-- Import relationships
+* Import relationships
-- Caller relationships
+* Caller relationships
-- Reference counts
+* Reference counts
-- Graph centrality
+* Graph centrality
-- Entry-point proximity
+* Entry-point proximity
-- Symbol relationships
+* Symbol relationships

 ---

-## 7. Security Dossier
+# 🛡 Security Dossier

 CODE NOIR includes static security analysis for suspicious source patterns.

-Depending on the configured security rules, the system can identify patterns associated with:
+Depending on the configured rules, it can identify patterns associated with:

-- Hardcoded secrets
+* Hardcoded secrets
-- API keys
+* API keys
-- JWTs
+* JWTs
-- Private keys
+* Private keys
-- SQL injection risks
+* SQL injection risks
-- Command injection risks
+* Command injection risks
-- Insecure defaults
+* Insecure defaults
-- Suspicious source patterns
+* Suspicious source patterns

+### Important

-Security findings are intended for investigation and validation.
+Security findings are intended for **investigation and validation**.

 > Static analysis identifies potentially dangerous patterns.
 Findings should be manually validated before being treated as confirmed vulnerabilities.

 ---

-# Evidence-First AI Architecture
+# 🧠 Evidence-First AI

-One of the core architectural principles of CODE NOIR is the separation between repository facts and AI-generated explanations.
+This is one of CODE NOIR's core architectural principles.

-A conventional workflow might look like:
+A conventional workflow looks like:

 ```text
 REPOSITORY